moretrim/victoria2-troubleshooting/README.markdown

 - the launcher works
 - the game starts
+- there is no [user file structure][]
-- there is no user file structure
+- there is a user file structure, but the `logs` folder inside is always empty when starting the game without mods
+  * a `logs` folder full of empty individual `.txt` log files is not abnormal in itself however

 <aside>